 - Karaka Point Lookout.
 Head towards Port Underwood and stop at the small car park signposted Karaka Point.
 Your short 10 minute passes historic Maori pa (village) earthworks and offers spectacular views of Queen Charlotte Sounds.
 No Queen Charlotte Track pass required as officially not part of the walk.

 - Mistletoe Eco Lodge is home to a number of great short walks.
 Mistletoe Bay Peninsular Track (signposted Loop Track) starts at the beach and leads to regenerating forest and up through pines with views of Mistletoe Bay.
 At the tip of the peninsular is a lookout.
-The ascending track is signposted Queen Charlotte Track returns walkers to the campground/beach where the walk started.
-No Queen Charlotte Track pass required.
+The ascending track is signposted on the Queen Charlotte Track and returns walkers to the campground/beach where the walk started.
+No Queen Charlotte Track pass is required.

 Length 2.4 km

 - Anakiwa to Davies Bay.
-The track follows an old bridle path from Anakiwa though the beech forest to Davies Bay where there are barbecue facilities, toilets and a campsite area with a safe swimming beach.
+The track follows an old bridle path from Anakiwa through the beech forest to Davies Bay where there are barbecue facilities, toilets, and a campsite area with a safe swimming beach.
 This walk connects with a longer ascent up to Onahau Lookout overlooking Ngakuta Bay.
 Check whether a Queen Charlotte pass is required.

 Wither Hills farm park offers a brilliant range of walking and mountain biking tracks on a 1,100ha working sheep and cattle farm just minutes from Blenheim’s town centre.
 Either climb to the lookout points for sweeping views of Cloudy Bay or stroll along the base of the hills.
 Mountain biking.
 There are trails for all skills.
 The basic single track Rifle Range Trail along the base of the hills to the difficult Mt Vernon Traverse over the ridgelines offer choice.
 You can ride to the park from Blenheim centre, using the Taylor River Trail to the Taylor Dam Reserve.